powerhouse-inc/analytics-engine/docs-src/source/includes/browser.md

 ## Persistence

-The `databaseName` constructor argument essentially namespaces the database.
+The `databaseName` constructor argument namespaces the database.
 This allows users to create multiple stores, if needed, which will not conflict with each other.
 You can use your browser's developer tools to see these databases, usually through the "Storage" tab.

 <aside class="notice">
 While manipulating the data manually is not recommended, this allows you to easily delete and recreate databases if needed.